 But if you’ve gotten to the point where your shoulder hurts all the time, or when you are trying to sleep, you should probably hold off on the following recommendations and get in to see a doctor or physical therapist first.
 You may have to start with an even more foundational approach than this.

-What are the Causes of Shoulder Pain during Bench Press?
+What Causes Shoulder Pain During Bench Press?

 Rotator Cuff Injury During Bench Press